saidvandeklundert/notes/patterns/repository_pattern.md

 # Repository pattern

 The repository pattern is a strategy for abstracting data access.
+Simplifying abstraction over data storage allows us to decouple our model layer from the data layer.

 The repository pattern has two purposes:
 1. it is an abstraction of the data layer